 7. Gloves

-For the best grip and to protect your hands, always have a good pair of work gloves around.
-Whether you’re moving tires, changing the oil, or gassing up, your hands will be safe and clean.
-Be sure to take them off though when you grab a snack for the driver (you).
+Always have a good pair of work gloves around for the best grip and to protect your hands.
+Your hands will be safe and clean whether moving tires, changing the oil, or gassing up.
+Be sure to take them off when you grab a snack for the driver (you), though.
 A sturdy pair of Mechanix gloves is what the pros wear on the big day.

 8. Knee Pads

-Nascar tire changes have to happen as a fast as possible, and crews rehearse like a dance troupe to get all the motions down.
+NASCAR tire changes must happen as fast as possible, and crews rehearse like a dance troupe to get all the motions down.
 While the car is jacked up, a solid pair of knee pads lets the tire changer slide in to remove lug nuts from old tires.
 Without pads, their knees would be torn up and bruised by the pavement by the end of the race.

-Even though you might not be sliding around a chaotic race track, you’ll be glad you have them any time you work low to the ground.
-You can also wear them next time you go rollerblading and live out your 80’s nostalgia.
+Even though you might not be sliding around a chaotic race track, you’ll be glad to have them whenever you work low to the ground.
+You can wear them next time you go rollerblading and live out your 80s nostalgia.

 9. Safety Glasses

-A pit crew is only as useful as it’s members, so their safety is absolutely crucial.
+A pit crew is only as helpful as its members, so their safety is crucial.
 Always wear safety glasses, especially when working in a fast-paced and hectic environment.

 10. Pit Box

-Repairs during the race have to be fast, and tool boxes have to be right there with all the utensils crewmen need to make quick adjustments.
+Repairs during the race must be fast, and toolboxes must be right there with all the utensils crewmen need to make quick adjustments.
 Pit boxes are not your average tool chest either: they are much bigger and have large wheels for mobility.
 They’re made to hold thousands of pounds of hand tools and still load easily in and out of trailers.
 Some even have sophisticated disk brakes to help their maneuverability.

 11. Mallet

-A tool that might surprise you by being used in pit crews is a mallet, hammer, or any other blunt force instrument.
+A tool that might surprise you when used in pit crews is a mallet, hammer, or any other blunt force instrument.
 When something needs adjustments and needs it fast, there isn’t much room for being delicate.

-We at Acme Tool do not recommend using a standard hammer to remove dents and dings from your own car.
-A much more useful tool is a deadblow hammer.
-The plastic head of a deadblow hammer will not scratch paint or dent wood like a normal one might.
+A much more useful tool is a dead blow hammer.
+The plastic head of a dead blow hammer will not scratch paint or dent wood like a typical one might.
 The slower strikes also give you much greater control over how much force you use.

 12. Vise Grips

-The original Vise Grips locking pliers by Irwin are an incredibly handy tool while working on your car.
-Once they shut, they stay closed on their own, essentially giving you a third hand while working.
-They adjust to any size you need, so they can help get that pesky off-size nut.
+The original Vise Grips locking pliers by Irwin is a convenient tool while working on your car.
+Once they shut, they stay closed on their own, giving you a third hand while working.
+They adjust to any size you need to help get that pesky, off-size nut.
 If you need extra torque to get anything done, a good set of vise grips is what you need.